CODE OF PRACTICE

 The Editor-in-Chief will publish, from time to time, the names of the referees.
-Consent of referees to publish their names will be required.
+The consent of referees to publish their names will be required.

-The Editor-in-Chief should submit a report on the activity of the Editorial Team to the annual meeting of the Spanish Society of Criminological Research.
+The Editor-in-Chief should submit a report on the activities of the Editorial Team to the annual meeting of the Spanish Society of Criminological Research.

 COMMENTS AND REPLIES

-The journal is willing to publish comments on published articles, with a maximum length of 55,000 characters with spaces.
+The journal is willing to publish comments on published articles with a maximum length of 60,000 characters without spaces.
 Comments are submitted to the same peer-review process as the manuscript.
 Authors will be allowed to reply to comments.

-In the event that the complainant is not satisfied with the Editorial Team's response, or where the complaint is made against the Editorial Team, the complainant may pursue his/her concerns to the Head of the Department of Philosophy, University of Calabar, Nigeria.
+In the event that the complainant is not satisfied with the editorial team's response, or where the complaint is made against the editorial team, the complainant can pursue his/her concerns to the Head of the Department of Philosophy, University of Calabar, Nigeria.

 ERROR CORRECTION AND RETRACTION OF ARTICLES